zoisite-rb/zoisite-rb/guides/source/engines.md

 At the root of this brand new engine's directory lives a `blorgh.gemspec` file.
-When you include the engine into an application later on, you will do so with this line in the Rails application's `Gemfile`:
+When you include the engine into an application later on, you will do so with this line in the Zoisite application's `Gemfile`:

 ```ruby
 gem "blorgh", path: "engines/blorgh"